vagran/dxf-viewer/CONTRIBUTING.md

 Your patch is read carefully, and a good idea in it is taken and credited.
 Please just do not count on the diff itself going in.

-So if what you have is a rendering bug, the most valuable thing you can send is an **issue**
+Before reporting a rendering bug, it is worth opening your drawing in the [release preview](https://vagran.github.io/dxf-viewer-example-preview/) — it runs the current development code rather than the latest npm release, so the problem may already be fixed there.

-containing:
+If it is not, the most valuable thing you can send is an **issue** containing:

  * **A sample `.dxf` file** that shows the problem.
 This is by far the most useful part — the project is only ever as good as the files it has been tested against.
 A minimal file made in CAD